 You need to know what your rights are as a participant (see above).
 You also need to be fully informed about the purpose of the experiment, and any potential risks that the experiment may present.
 You also have the right to receive the results of the study once the researcher has finished analyzing the data.
 Finally, you need to know where to go for help if you feel any of your rights have been violated.
 The IRB is here to protect your rights, and to assist you in addressing violations.

 It is helpful if you develop a timeline with your faculty advisor in order to plan and organize the sequence of tasks required by your research project.
 IRB approval is required before data is gathered from human subjects, so it is helpful to plot out when data will be collected and plan accordingly.
 A typical timeline might be arranged in the following sequence:

 - Meet with faculty advisor to focus project.

 - Begin literature review.

 The timing and details of these events will vary in accordance with the size of the project and the department criteria.

 One of the most frequent problems is a poorly constructed proposal that does not supply information about the type of data being gathered, the role of the human subjects, or the use of the data.
 Secondly, some proposals are submitted without consent forms or a letter of introduction to the subject to inform them of their role in the project.
-See the Proposal Checklist to determine whether you have included all the necessary information in your proposal.
+See the Guidelines for IRB Application to determine whether you have included all the necessary information in your proposal.